ropensci/rvertnet/inst/vign/rvertnet_vignette.md

 ## Spatial search

-Spatial search service allows only to search on a point defined by latitud and longitude pair, with a radius (meters) from that point.
+Spatial search service allows only to search on a point defined by latitude and longitude pair, with a radius (meters) from that point.
 All three parameters are required.

 ```r